Ottobock: Ownership

-Hans Georg Näder has publicly stated that he intends to float Ottobock via an initial public offering (IPO) scheduled for 2022, despite previously announcing the intention to take Ottobock public in 2015.
-In February 2022, the company delayed the IPO to September 2022.
-According to Reuters, Ottobock announced in May 2022 that it would not pursue the IPO due to market conditions, while company insiders claimed the company is unlikely to reach the target valuation of five to six billion euros.
+Hans Georg Näder publicly stated that he intended to float Ottobock via an initial public offering]scheduled for 2022, despite previously announcing the intention to take Ottobock public in 2015.
+In February 2022, the company delayed the initial public offering to September 2022.
+According to Reuters, Ottobock announced in May 2022 that it would not pursue the initial public offering due to market conditions, while company insiders claimed the company is unlikely to reach the target valuation of five to six billion euros.

 Management

 The Board of Directors manages the business of Ottobock SE & Co.
 KGaA and determines the basic guidelines and strategic direction of the company.
 It consists of four non-executive directors and currently two of the four executive directors (CEO/CSO and CFO).
 The Chairman of the Board of Directors is Hans Georg Näder.

-The company's Supervisory Board is European co-determined and consists of six shareholder representatives and four employee representatives.
+The company's supervisory board is European co-determined and consists of six shareholder representatives and four employee representatives.
 It monitors the activities of the board of directors.
 The supervisory board is chaired by Bernd Bohr, long-time head of the automotive division of the Bosch Group.
 Other members include Gesche Joost and Michael Kaschke.

-The company employs four executive directors: Oliver Jakobi, chief executive officer (CEO) and chief revenue officer (CRO), Arne Kreitz, chief financial officer (CFO), Arne Jörn chief operating officer (COO) and chief technology officer (CTO) and Martin Böhm chief experience officer.
+Since July 2022, the company has been managed operationally by four executive directors: Oliver Jakobi, chief executive officer (CEO) and chief revenue officer (CRO), Arne Kreitz, chief financial officer (CFO), Arne Jörn chief operating officer (COO) and chief technology officer (CTO) and Martin Böhm chief experience officer.

+This leadership transition followed a significant restructuring by Hans Georg Näder, who ousted three of the four previous managing directors from the company over a period of three days following the intervention by Hans Georg Näder, who opposed with the plan to take the company public in 2022.
+These were namely Philipp Schulte-Noelle, Kathrin Dahnke, and Andreas Goppelt.
 Philipp Schulte-Noelle is a former senior executive of German healthcare public company Fresenius, who was appointed as the CEO of Ottobock in 2019 amid the plan to take Ottobock public.
 Kathrin Dahnke was hired by Ottobock in July 2021 after she left her position as CFO at German electric lights manufacturer Osram.

-In May 2022, Kathrin Dahnke, Philipp Schulte-Noelle and Andreas Goppelt were ousted from the company following the intervention by Hans Georg Näder, who opposed with the plan to take the company public in 2022.
 Kathrin Dahnke told reporters just days before her departure that Ottobock still intends to go public.

 Locations

-As of the end of 2019, Ottobock employed more than 8,000 people worldwide.
-In addition to the corporate headquarters in Duderstadt, Ottobock has other Germany-based locations in Königsee, Hanover, Traunstein and Berlin.
-A competence center and research and development workshop are located in Göttingen.

-As of February 2022, the company operates a total of almost 60 sites in North and South America, Europe, Asia, Africa and Australia.
+By February 2022, the company had expanded its operations to a total of almost 52 sites distributed across North and South America, Europe, Asia, Africa and Australia.
 Ottobock SE & Co.
-KGaA is the global market leader in technical orthopedics/prosthetics, with sales and service locations in more than 60 countries.
+KGaA is the global market leader in technical orthopedics/prosthetics, with sales and service locations in more than 50 countries.

+At the end of 2022, Ottobock employed over 9,000 people worldwide.
+The company's corporate headquarters are located in Duderstadt, Germany, with additional German locations in Königsee, Hanover, Traunstein, and Berlin.
+A competence center and research and development workshop are situated in Göttingen.
+Ottobock maintains research and development facilities in other locations, including Duderstadt, Salt Lake City, and Vienna.